rtc-io/rtc-attach/README.md

   attached to the element it will be played.
 This is done by calling the `play()` function on the element rather than relying on `autoplay` attribute functionality.

+- `el` (default: `null`) - if you with to supply an element to be used instead of creating a new element to receive the stream specify it here.

 - `plugins` (default: `[]`) - specify one or more plugins that can be used to render the media stream appropriate to the current platform in the